thagrol/fakewake/README.md

 ## Hints & Tips

+- Refer to default.cfg for details of configuration options and the default config.
 - Log files are written to `/tmp/fakewake.log` starting fresh when the daemon is started.
 The previous two log files are retained.
 - Current log file can be viewed if the webserver is running by accessing <sever>/log